Transitioning to Medical School

-Once you complete your Free Application for Federal Student Aid (FAFSA) and schools receive this information, you will receive an award letter from the financial aid office at each school that offered you an acceptance.
-After you read through the award letter(s), you’ll need to decide if you want to accept the full financial aid package or only a portion of it.
-It’s best to borrow only what you need; you always can request additional funds if you don't accept the full award at the beginning of the year.
+Once you complete your Free Application for Federal Student Aid (FAFSA) and schools receive this information, you will receive a financial aid offer from the financial aid office at each school that offered you an acceptance.
+After you read through the offers, you’ll need to decide if you want to accept the full financial aid package or only a portion of it.
+It’s best to borrow only what you need; you always can request additional funds if you don't accept the full offer at the beginning of the year.

 If you have any outstanding federal student loans from your undergraduate education, you can defer payment on those loans.
 To qualify, you must be enrolled at least half-time.
 It’s important to keep in mind that during deferment, although no monthly payments are required, interest will continue to accrue on any unsubsidized loans that were disbursed.
 Therefore, if you’re able, it’s best to pay the accrued interest.

-Once you are enrolled at least half-time, your school will report your updated status to the National Student Loan Data System (NSLDS) and your servicer will know that you are in school and therefore not expect payment.
-It is recommended that you verify that NSLDS updated your enrollment status; otherwise you will be expected to make payment on your undergraduate loans.
-You are also able to verify the servicer of your federal loans through NSLDS.
+Once you are enrolled at least half-time, your enrollment status will be updated on the website and your servicer will know that you are in school and therefore not expect payment.
+It is recommended that you verify that the Federal Student Aid website has updated your enrollment status; otherwise you will be expected to make payment on your undergraduate loans.
+You are also able to verify the servicer of your federal loans through the Federal Student Aid website.
 If you have private loans, you’ll need to contact the lender or servicer of those loans to determine if payment can be deferred while attending medical school.
 To determine the lender/servicer of your private loans, check your promissory note or your credit report.

 What else should I do before orientation?